 Knocknarea is the most prominent and beautiful mountain in County Sligo, it's only possible rival being the majestic plateau of Benbulben.
 The Hill of Knocknarea is a limestone hum rising to 320 meters above sea level at the west end of the Coolrea Peninsula.
 The mountain is surrounded by water on three sides, and looks out across the Atlantic Ocean in the west.
 Knocknarea has a very powerful presence, somewhat like Uluru on the other side of the planet.
 The mountain dominates the landscape of Sligo and is visible from most of the neolithic sites in the territory.

-It is highly that the mountain was regarded as sacred by the mesolithic hunter gatherers who were attracted here by the abundant wildlife and shellfish.
+It is highly likely that the mountain was regarded as sacred by the mesolithic hunter gatherers who were attracted here by the abundant wildlife and shellfish.
 The fourteen caves in the north side of the summit would have been a major attraction, as would the magical valley, the Glen of Knocknarea on the south side of the hill.
 Large neolithic shell middens are found at Culleenamore, close to the Glen, on the shore under the west cliffs of Knocknarea.

 Knocknarea Mountain and Queen Maeve's Cairn viewed from Red Hill near Skreen in west Sligo.

 The flattish summit of the mountain is capped by the massive Queen Maeve's Cairn, which is certainly the best known neolithic monument in Ireland apart from Poulnabrone and Newgrange.
 The stunning location of the great cairn irresistably draws the eye to the summit.
 The ancient stone cairn looms over Sligo town like a flying saucer frozen in motion.
 By placing the cairn where they did the ancients transformed the whole mountain into a monument.
 On days when the clouds dip down to touch the summit, the cairn disappears and the mountain looks much less spectacular.